LukasMFR/exercices-php/README.md

 - Use GET or POST parameters to track the current page number and adjust the SQL query accordingly.
 - Display the current page number and total number of pages.

+## Database Setup

+Before you start working on Exercises 6, 7, and 8, you need to import the SQL files into your phpMyAdmin:

+- `exo6.sql`
+- `exo7.sql`
+- `exo8.sql`

+These files contain the necessary database structures and initial data required for the exercises.

 ## Getting Started

 To get started with these exercises, clone this repository using: